 What is a ‘community’?

-In the specific context of health and care services, the term ‘community’ can be used in different ways: to describe a group of people with similar health needs (for example, a group of people with diabetes), or a group receiving similar health services (for example, a group of patients receiving the same diabetes intervention), or a group of people who shape or provide services.
-The local voluntary and community sector often both supports and represents such communities, and also provides services to them.
+In the specific context of health and care services, the term ‘community’ can also be used in other ways: to describe a group of people with similar health needs (for example, a group of people with diabetes), or a group receiving similar health services (for example, a group of patients receiving the same diabetes intervention), or a group of people who help shape or provide services.
+The local voluntary and community sector often supports and represents such communities, and also provides services to them.

 What is the role of communities in improving health?

 There is now widespread recognition that communities have a vital role in improving health and wellbeing.
 There are a number of (overlapping) reasons for this, including the following.